syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/ToolTip.md

 layout: post
 title: Tooltip in Syncfusion Rating control for Xamarin.Android
-description: Learn how to change the toolTip of rating control
+description: Learn how to change the tooltip of rating control
 platform: Xamarin.Android
 control: Rating
 documentation: ug

 ---

-# ToolTip
+# Tooltip

-A ToolTip is a short description view that is used to understand the unfamiliar object that aren't directly displayed in the UI.
-In Xamarin.Forms SfRating control TooTip shows the data's of `Value`.
-It will be displayed when we move cursor over the rating items.
-It will be disappeared when we select rating item.
+Tooltip provides additional information about objects that are unfamiliar to users and are not directly displayed in UI.
+In the Xamarin.Forms SfRating control, tootip shows the data of `Value`.
+It will be displayed when the mouse is hovered over the rating items and will be disappeared when a rating item is selected.

-## Set Tooltip Placement
+## Set tooltip placement

-Using `ToolTipPlacement` property, We can define where the ToolTip need to be displayed.
-TooTipPlacement having the following three types of placement.
+Using the `ToolTipPlacement` property, you can define where the tooltip needs to be displayed.
+The `TooTipPlacement` property have the following three types:

-*BottomRight,
+*BottomRight
-*None,
+*None
-*TopLeft.
+*TopLeft

-N> By default, this property value is set to None.
+N> By default, value of the `ToolTipPlacement` property is set to None.

 ### BottomRight

-The Tooltip will display on bottom of the rating stars.
+The tooltip will be displayed on bottom of the rating stars.

 {% tabs %}